alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/alignment.md

 - Not agreement with the user
 - Not politeness
 - Not safety policy compliance alone
-- Not “helpfulness” as a primary objective unless explicitly defined as a constraint
+- Not helpfulness as a primary objective unless explicitly defined as a constraint
+- Not corrigibility.
+Alignment here means internal consistency with declared commitments, not deference to external correction

 ## Dependencies